Pranav175-bit/jordan-sneaker-market-analysis/README.md

 ## Business Performance Dashboard

-The Business Performance Dashboard provides detailed operational insights.
+The Business Performance Dashboard provides detailed operational insights to support product and sales performance analysis.

 It enables users to analyze: